ModRealms-Network/The-Midnight/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- If your enhancement involves code and you have an idea of how you would implement it, share your thoughts here. -->

 <!--
-FOR ANYONE WRITING ISSUES FOR THE 1.15.2 VERSION OF THE MIDNIGHT SINCE VERSION 0.6.0 Please keep in mind the following except from our terms and conditions:
+FOR ANYONE WRITING ISSUES FOR ANY DEVELOPMENT VERSIONS OF THE MIDNIGHT 0.6.0 Please keep in mind the following except from our terms and conditions:

 ## _Contribution_